-The White Ribbon Campaign was launched in Canada in 28 1989 following the unprovoked murder of 14 women at a effort of men and boys working together to end men's violence against women and girls.
+The White Ribbon Campaign was launched in Canada in 1989 following the unprovoked murder of 14 women at a university campus.
+It is recognised as the world's largest effort of men and boys working together to end men's violence against women and girls.